 Empowerment, Voice, and Choice

 Healing from trauma is enhanced when students “are supported in shared decision-making, choice, and goal setting … (and) in cultivating self-advocacy skills,” SAMHSA observes.
 A simple way to empower students with a voice in their learning is to give them choices in where to sit by offering multiple seating options, including soft seating, stools that rock back and forth, or tall stools around café-style tables.

 Choice also applies to the types of tools and materials students use for learning, and schools should offer a variety of ways that students can express their creativity.
-Designing flexible, collaborative learning spaces by giving students multiple options in where to sit and what tools and materials to work with promotes responsible decision-making and builds confidence in students.
+Designing flexible, collaborative learning spaces by giving students multiple options in where to sit and what tools and materials to work with promotes responsible decision-making and builds student confidence.
 When students have the freedom to make learning decisions for themselves, they feel more in charge of their own development.

 Being responsive to individual needs and differences is another important factor in helping students overcome trauma and feel safe.
-Flexible, modern learning spaces can do this by making the environment feel more inclusive.
-Something as simple as having multiple seating styles to choose from, for instance, can accommodate different learning preferences and helps students feel more welcome.
+Flexible, modern learning spaces can do this by making the environment more inclusive.
+For instance, something as simple as having multiple seating styles can accommodate different learning preferences and help students feel more welcome.

 As K-12 leaders look for ways to enhance student well-being and overcome the effects of trauma in students’ lives, learning space design should play a pivotal role in these efforts.
 Creating learning environments that promote choice, comfort, connection, movement, and inclusivity can help foster well-being and lead to deeper engagement in learning.